You can adapt quickly!

 Because no-one alive today was around when different keyboards were available prior to the 1880s, pianists are often unaware of our flexibility regarding keyboard size.
 It’s a bit like climbing stairs of different sizes – our brain copes with this task automatically.

-Take a look at the two videos below that show how these pianists can easily swap between different keyboards. adapting
+Take a look at the two videos below that show how these pianists can readily swap between different keyboards.